mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

    be treated as errors by the workload executor.

 #.
 Upon receipt of the termination signal, MUST instruct the
-   unified test runner to stop running the ``loop`` operation, if one is currently running.
-If the unified test runner is not currently running any ``loop`` operations, the workload executor MUST instruct the unified test runner to terminate when the next ``loop`` operation is encountered.
-The workload executor MAY attempt to terminate the unified test runner sooner (such as instructing the unified test runner to terminate after completing the current operation).
-   The workload executor SHOULD terminate the unified test runner gracefully, such that in-progress operations are completed to their natural outcome (success or failure).
+   unified test runner to stop looping, as defined in the unified test format.

 #.
-MUST wait for the unified test runner to terminate, either due to the
+MUST wait for the unified test runner to finish executing.
-   receipt of the termination signal or due to completely executing all of the operations if they do not include loops.

 #.
-MUST use the driver's unified test runner to retrieve the following
+MUST use the unified test runner to retrieve the following
-   entities from the entity map, if they are set:
+   entities by name from the entity map, if they are set:

-   * iteration count: the number of iterations that the workload executor performed over the looped operations.
+   * ``iterations``: the number of iterations that the workload executor performed over the looped operations.
+If the iteration count was not reported by the test runner, such as because the respective option was not specified in the test scenario, the workload executor MUST use ``-1`` as the number of iterations.

-   * success count: the number of successful operations that the workload executor performed over the looped operations.
+   * ``successes``: the number of successful operations that the workload executor performed over the looped operations.
+If the iteration count was not reported by the test runner, such as because the respective option was not specified in the test scenario, the workload executor MUST use ``-1`` as the number of successes.

-   * error lists: arrays of documents describing the errors that occurred while the workload executor was executing the operations.
-Each client entity may report errors to a separate error list, or the same error list may be used by multiple client entities.
+   * ``errors``: array of documents describing the errors that occurred while the workload executor was executing the operations.

-   * failure lists: arrays of documents describing the failures that occurred while the workload executor was executing the operations.
-Each client entity may report errors to a separate failure list, or the same failure list may be used by multiple client entities.
+   * ``failures``: array of documents describing the failures that occurred while the workload executor was executing the operations.

-   * event lists: arrays of documents describing the events that occurred while the workload executor was executing the operations.
-Each client entity may report events to a separate event list, or the same event list may be used by multiple client entities.
+   * ``events``: array of documents describing the CMAP events that occurred while the workload executor was executing the operations.

 #.
 MUST calculate the aggregate counts of errors (``numErrors``) and failures
    (``numFailures``) from the error and failure lists.
+If the errors or failures were not reported by the test runner, such as because the respective options were not specified in the test scenario, the workload executor MUST use ``-1`` as the value for the respective counts.

 #.
 MUST write the collected events, errors and failures into a JSON file named
    ``events.json`` in the current directory
    (i.e. the directory from where the workload executor is being executed).
    The data written MUST be a map with the following fields:

-   - For each event list entity, the name of the entity MUST become a key and the documents stored in the entity MUST become the respective value.

-   - For each error list entity, the name of the entity MUST become a key and the documents stored in the entity MUST become the respective value.

-   - The errors that the workload executor handles MUST be stored using the ``errors`` key.

-   - For each failure list entity, the name of the entity MUST become a key and the documents stored in the entity MUST become the respective value.

-   - The failures that the workload executor handles MUST be stored using the ``failures`` key.
+   - ``events``: the collected CMAP events.

+   - ``errors``: the reported errors.

+   - ``failures``: the reported errors.

+   If events, errors or failures were not reported by the unified test runner, such as because the scenario did not specify the corresponding options, the workload executor MUST write empty arrays into ``events.json``.

 #.
 MUST write the collected workload statistics into a JSON file named
    ``results.json`` in the current working directory (i.e. the directory from where the workload executor is being executed).
 Workload statistics